ETH88/Humor_Detection/README.md

 # Running the Code

-Running the code above and testing my humor detection model is pretty simple.
+Follow the steps below to run the code above and test my humor detection model!

-1. Click the "Clone or Download" green button on the top right.
+1. Click the "Clone or Download" green button on the top right, then click "Download ZIP."
 This will download the GitHub repository.
 2. Open "main.py" in your preferred text editor.
 I highly recommend VSCode - you can install it here: https://code.visualstudio.com/download.
 3. Type the code below into your terminal or VSCode.
 This will navigate you to the "Humor" directory, whether in your terminal or VSCode, using ls and cd commands.
 ```